kswedberg/jquery-carousel-lite/readme.md

 ### `beforeStart`, `afterEnd` : Function - callbacks

 If you want to do some logic before the slide starts and after the slide ends, you can register these 2 callbacks.
+Inside the functions, `this` is the div on which the .jCarouselLite() method is called.
 The functions will be passed two arguments:

 1. Array of elements that are visible at the time of callback.